yougov/velociraptor/README.rst

 http://localhost:8000/squad/add/ to create a new squad.
 Call it whatever you like (I call my development squad 'local').
 Squad names must be unique.
-Then we need to add a host, go to http://localhost:8000/host/add/ and give the squad a host named 'precise64', which is the hostname of the Vagrant VM itself.
+Then we need to add a host, go to http://localhost:8000/host/add/ and give the squad a host named 'vr-master', which is the hostname of the Vagrant VM itself.

 Apps